 Godden is a sessional lecturer at universities across the Greater Toronto and Hamilton Area.
-They are also the co-founder of the curatorial collective Diasporic Futurisms.
-They hold a PhD from the Victorian College of the Arts (Melbourne, Australia; 2020), MFA from the Rhode Island School of Design (Providence, USA; 2014), and BFA from the University of Houston (Houston, USA; 2012).
+They are also the cofounder of the curatorial collective Diasporic Futurisms.
+They hold a PhD from the Victorian College of the Arts (Melbourne, Australia; 2020), an MFA from the Rhode Island School of Design (Providence, USA; 2014), and a BFA from the University of Houston (Houston, USA; 2012).
 Their work has been exhibited in group and solo exhibitions at organisations such as Articule in Montreal, The Fiona and Sidney Myer Gallery (formerly known as Margaret Lawrence Gallery) in Melbourne, Youkobo Artspace in Tokyo, ClampArt in New York City, and Aurora Picture Show in Houston.

 Pronouns: they, them, theirs

 Homepage image: 'Bite Your Tongue', 40 min live performance, curry powder, chilli powder, eggshells with personal journal entries written on them, pomegranates, saliva, 2019, photograph by Kelvin Lau.